vortexsolution/codeceptjs-testtools/README.md

 ## License

-Codeception TestTools is free software distributed under the terms of the MIT license.
+CodeceptJS TestTools is free software distributed under the terms of the MIT license.

+## Acknowledgments

+This extension was forked from Marcel Pociot's extension for classic Codeception.